Buying Glasses Online

 2. Quality Assurance by a Registered Optician

 A Registered Optician keeps an eye on where your product comes from, and ensures it meets quality standards.
 We put your glasses through a 16-point check (or more, depending on the type of eyewear).
-I don’t get that from my mechanic.

-• one lens made of a different material than the other
+• one lens made of a different material than the other (without need)

 • huge axis issues